zemogle/chemevol/README.md

 Running the script following the instructions below will produce:

-1. a results data file with galaxy parameters in (filename.dat with name provided by user from inits file)
+1. a results data file with galaxy parameters in (filename.dat with name provided by user from inits file - see instructions below)

 The code is based on Morgan & Edmunds 2003 (MNRAS, 343, 427)
 and described in detail in Rowlands et al 2014 (MNRAS, 441, 1040).